 With Charllotte Kwon & Sophena Kwon

-This is a practical workshop which requires lifting dyepots.
-As we like to put it: if you can get your suitcase on an international flight, you should be fine.
+This is a practical workshop with many vats and some lifting.
+As we like to put it: if you can get your suitcase on an international flight—you should be fine.

-Charllotte travels extensively each year to research handcraft and to supplement her natural dye research.
-Always looking to extend natural dye use, she also teaches dyeing workshops with artisans around the world and has planned a series of natural dye master classes to bring exceptional practising artisans together.
+Charllotte travels extensively each year to research handcraft and to supplement her natural-dye research.
+Always looking to extend natural dye use, she also teaches dye workshops with artisans around the world and has planned a series of natural dye master classes to bring exceptional practising artisans together.

 In addition to her natural dye work, Sophena is a skilled photographer and clothing designer.
 Each year she travels to India to direct the Maiwa line of clothing.